nymtech/nym/documentation/operators/src/testing/templates.md

 At Nym as well as several core community operators had setup metrics monitors for a clear overview of node performance.

 It is useful for a one time event or limited period to use the existing metric infrastructure stack  Nym developers.
-For the purpose of maximal privacy and decentralisation of the data - preventing Nym Mixnet from any global adversary take-over - we created these pages as a source of mutual empowerment, a place where operators can share and learn new skills to **setup metrics monitors on their own infrastructure**.
+For the purpose of maximal privacy and decentralisation of the data - preventing Nym Mixnet from any global adversary takeover - we created these pages as a source of mutual empowerment, a place where operators can share and learn new skills to **setup metrics monitors on their own infrastructure**.

 ## Collecting Testing Metrics